Hot and humid weekend ahead

 MEMPHIS, Tenn.
-(WMC) - Expect sun with a few passing clouds through the rest of the afternoon into early evening.
-Temperatures will remain in the 80s to near 90 then slowly fall toward sunset.
-Winds will be east at 5 mph.
+(WMC) - Mostly cloudy with isolated showers or storms possible, mainly in north Mississippi.
+Highs will range from the low 80s in rainy areas to near 90 in dry areas.
+Wind: Variable 5-10 mph.

-TONIGHT: Mostly clear.
-Lows in the low 70s.
-Winds southeast at 5 mph.
+TONIGHT: An isolated shower early.
+Otherwise, partly cloudy.
+Lows in the low to mid 70s.
+Winds will be light.

-WEEKEND: It will be hot and humid this weekend.
-Both days will feature high temperatures in the mid 90s and the humidity will make it feel like 100 or so.
-A stray shower or storm is possible Saturday in northeast Arkansas and Sunday anywhere in the Mid-South, but it’s a low chance at this time.
+WEEKEND: Continued hot and humid with highs in the low 90s.
+It will be partly cloudy both days with just a small shot at a stray shower.
+Mostly areas will stay dry.
+Lows will remain in the mid 70s.

-NEXT WEEK: It will remain hot and steamy early next week with a stray shower or storm possible each afternoon.
-Tuesday and Wednesday look like the highest chances.
-Highs will be in the mid 90s with lows in the upper 70s.
+NEXT WEEK: Monday will still be warm with highs around 90.
+A late summer cool front will come through next Tuesday and drop highs into the mid to upper 80s with lower humidity for the middle of the week.
+Most of next week looks dry at this time.

 Spencer Denton